lightvector/KataGo/docs/GTP_Extensions.md

          * `canadian` should be followed by `MAINTIME BYOYOMITIME BYOYOMISTONES` (float,float,int) specifying the main time, the length of the canadian overtime period, and the number of stones that must be played in that period.
          * `byoyomi` should be followed by `MAINTIME BYOYOMITIME BYOYOMIPERIODS` (float,float,int) specifying the main time, the length of each byo-yomi period, and the number of byo-yomi periods.
       * NOTE: As a hack, KGS also expects that when using `byoyomi`, the controller should provide the number of periods left in place of the number of stones left for the GTP `time_left` command.
+   * `kata-time_settings KIND ...`
+      * Supports all of the same settings as `kgs-time_settings` except includes an additional time setting `fischer`.
+        * `fischer` should be followed by two floats `MAINTIME INCREMENT` specifying the original main time in seconds and the number of seconds that is added to a player's clock at the end of making each move.
+And just as with `absolute`, when using this time setting the controller must always report `0` for the number of stones in the `time_left` command.
+      * More time settings might be added in the future.
+   * `kata-list_time_settings`
+      * Reports all time settings supported by `kata-time_settings`, separated by whitespace.
+Currently the list is `none absolute byo-yomi canadian fischer`.
+      * GTP controllers that use `kata-time_settings` are advised to use this command to check if their time setting is supported.
    * `lz-analyze [player (optional)] [interval (optional)] KEYVALUEPAIR KEYVALUEPAIR ...`
       * Begin searching and optionally outputting live analysis to stdout.
 Assumes the normal player to move next unless otherwise specified.
       * Possible key-value pairs: